Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

-This time, Toshiyuki Kondo, the only charcoal craftsman in Aki City producing Tosa Binchotan, will be invited to Musubibito to provide an opportunity to learn Tosa Binchotan from the manufacturing process to the structure, characteristics and usage of the kiln.
-At the end of the program, you can return to the hotel and experience learning and fun, such as eating a special pizza baked using Tosa Binchotan charcoal.
+This time, Mr. Toshiyuki Kondo, the only charcoal craftsman in Aki City who produces Tosa Binchotan, will be invited to Musubibito to learn "Tosa Binchotan" from the manufacturing process to the structure, characteristics and usage of kilns.
+At the end of the program, you can return to the hotel and experience learning and fun, such as eating a special pizza baked using Tosa Bincho charcoal.

-[Program Overview]
+[Program Outline]

-Reservation period Wednesday, April 23, 2025
+◆Reservation period Wednesday, April 23, 2025 -

-Date of implementation
+◆Date of implementation

-1st Friday, May 23, 2025 From 9:30 to 14:00 Reception has been closed.
+1st Friday, May 23, 2025 9:30-14:00 Reception is closed.
 (5/16 18:00)

-Scheduled for the 3rd September 2025 (The schedule will be announced in the second half of July)
+Scheduled to be held in September 2025 (the schedule is scheduled to be announced in the second half of July)

 ※It is scheduled to be held once a month.
 (It will not be held in July or August 2025.)